testmonitor/eloquent-searchable/README.md

 The JSON search aspect returns matches where the search query occurs anywhere within the given JSON attribute.

-By passing the ignoreKeys attribute the package will ignore the JSON key's as a match.

 ```php
 use App\Models\Post;
 use Illuminate\Routing\Controller;